 2. Encourage Customer Feedback

-Customer feedback is effective in a brand’s growth.
+Customer feedback analytics is effective in a brand’s growth.
 Bad feedback can help you find flaws in your small business, fix them, and perform better than competitors.
 Whereas, good feedback can encourage your prospects to make a decision, increasing your conversion rate.

 According to a study by Microsoft, the brands that proactively invite and accept customer feedback are considered 77% more favorable by consumers.
 Another research shows that 52% of people worldwide want companies to take action on customer feedback.